JackSomm/vf-dev-project/README.md

 Username: vfoundry
 Password: Vfoundrytest2021

+The contact flow is called "Vanity Number Flow"

 The phone number to access the contact flow is 1 (800) 214-8854

 # Explination of Contact Flow